Home safety · Senior dogs

 Laminate, wood and tile floors can become difficult for older dogs, especially if they have stiff joints, weak back legs or less confidence when walking.
 Slipping can make a dog more nervous, and repeated slips may make daily movement around the home harder.
 This guide explains practical ways to make hard floors safer for a senior dog.

-• Speak to a vet if slipping is sudden or worsening
+- Speak to a vet if slipping is sudden, repeated or linked to weakness

 Why it happens